Earthworm Jim 3D

-Earthworm Jim 3D is a platform video game developed by VIS Interactive and published by Interplay Entertainment for the Nintendo 64.
+Earthworm Jim 3D is a 1999 platform game developed by VIS Interactive and published by Interplay Entertainment for the Nintendo 64.
 It is the third in the Earthworm Jim series and a sequel to Earthworm Jim 2.
 It was the first game in the series to not be developed by Shiny Entertainment, which had recently instituted a strict "no sequels" policy.
 Interplay Entertainment, having recently purchased the Earthworm Jim rights, handed the franchise off to VIS Interactive.

 The game suffered a difficult, prolonged development cycle and was repeatedly delayed until it was released in 1999 for the Nintendo 64, with Rockstar Games publishing the N64 version in North America.
 It was ported to Microsoft Windows.
 The game was not received well, with critics claiming that the charm of the originals was lost, and that despite the long development period, the game still felt sloppy and lacked previously promoted features.

 Gameplay

 Earthworm Jim 3D borrows much of its gameplay from other platformers of the era, competing with Banjo-Kazooie and Donkey Kong 64.
 New locations in Jim's brain are opened up by collecting Golden Udders, and new levels in each location are opened by collecting Jim's marbles.
 Like previous Earthworm Jim games, Jim's primary method of combat comes from shooting his blaster.